Get What You Want From Your Employer and not dismissed in the process.

 If you decide to escalate the matter and complain to your boss’s superior or an external third party, such as making statements to a journalist as in Ridd v James Cook University (JCU), you may be subject to disciplinary action.

 In CFMEU v Pilbara Iron Company (No 3), the fact that the employee had raised concerns or complaints about safety issues within the workplace was found to be the exercise of workplace right.
-The complaints did not relate to his own personal working conditions, safety or environment, but were complaints made out of concern for the safety of employees at that workplace generally.
+The complaints did not relate to his own personal working conditions, safety or environment.
+However were complaints made out of concern for the safety of employees at that workplace generally.

-Additional reading, 134 pages of workplace advise (we own these sites)
+Additional reading, 134 pages of workplace and dismissal advise (we own these sites)

 FCCA 997.